savedr/SetIP/README.md

 between those two quotation marks, erase Ethernet and type in the name Windows has for your Ethernet adapter.

-Three more lines down is a line with somewhat similar text that reads "netsh interface ipv4 set address name="Ethernet" static "%ipaddy%"".
-Same thing here, where it says "Ethernet", erase that and type in the name of your Ethernet adapter between the quotes.
+Four more lines down is a line with somewhat similar text that reads "netsh interface ipv4 set address name="Ethernet".. etc. Same thing here, where it says "Ethernet", erase that and type in the name of your Ethernet adapter between the quotes.

 3. Save the updated file.